This is the spot to find my most recent articles and interviews with my favorite Clean Food advocates!

 An Interview with Clean Food Maven Terry Walters

-Call me old fashioned, but I want to to sit down over a meal with my friends and family, lingering at the table, eating to fulfillment without rush, refilling water and wine glasses as we sink into conversation.
+Call me old-fashioned, but I want to sit down over a meal with my friends and family, lingering at the table, eating to fulfillment without rush, refilling water and wine glasses as we sink into a conversation.
 For me, meal time is not a one-act play.
 The table is the stage and it’s set to perfection with placemats, napkins, silverware and delicious whole food thoughtfully prepared.
 This is dinner time for me – social and intimate – and it’s going the way of the dinosaur.
 So when I came across Terry Walters’ cookbook Clean Food and read the introduction I felt like I had met a kindred spirit.

 Clean Food is a beautiful book filled with recipes that I ACTUALLY use.
-The book is divided into the four seasons and the recipes are then subdivided into appetizers, mains and desserts for each season.
+The book is divided into the four seasons and the recipes are then subdivided into appetizers, mains, and desserts for each season.
 The ingredients used are local and easy to find and, with an extensive glossary of ingredients in the first chapters, this is the perfect book for a beginner exploring their own clean-eating journey.